hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ---
 # Open Sourcing Workshops-on-Demand part 2: Deploying the Backend T﻿he How-to now...

 I﻿n the first article of this series, I described the reasons behing the decison of open sourcing our workshops-on-demand project.
-After reading it, you should have a better understanding of the project's infrastructure.
+After reading it, you should have a better understanding of our motivation.
+Moreover, the project's infrastructure has now no longer any secrets to you.

 I﻿n this second article, I will cover the backend part of the project.
 I will explain how to deploy it in a first place.
 Then I will dive into the usage of the different components that constitutes it.